aaronparker/evergreen/docs/invoke.md

 Data that is returned by the Evergreen API can be viewed at the [Evergreen App Tracker](https://stealthpuppy.com/apptracker/).

 !!! attention "Attention"
-    Support the Evergreen API is provided as a best effort.
+    Support for the Evergreen API is provided as a best effort.
 The API is currently provided by the free tier of Cloudflare Workers which provides up to 100,000 requests per day.
 If you encounter issues or would prefer to ensure data is only sourced from the application vendor, use `Get-EvergreenApp`.

 ## Usage